jjczy/bernoulli_gaussian_vae/README.md

 # bernoulli_gaussian_vae
-# VAE Comparison Project: Bernoulli vs Gaussian
+# VAE Comparison: Bernoulli vs Gaussian

 This project implements and compares two types of Variational Autoencoders (VAEs) on the MNIST dataset: Bernoulli VAE and Gaussian VAE.
 It explores their different behaviors, loss functions, and generation capabilities.